zamyafoobi/WowClassicGrindBot/README.md

 Some goals (combat,pull target) contain a list of spells which can be cast.
 The combat task evaluates its spells in order with the first available being cast.
 The goal then gives up control so that a higher priority task can take over (e.g. Healing potion).

-The visualisation of the pre-conditions and spell requirements makes it easier to understand what the bot is doing and determine if the class file needs to be tweaked.
+The visualisation of the pre-conditions and spell [requirement(s)](#Requirement) makes it easier to understand what the bot is doing and determine if the class file needs to be tweaked.

 ![Goals](images/actionsComponent.png)